Man remains in serious condition after horror Rotorua crash

 The crash happened at the intersection of Pukuatua St and Amohau St outside Trade Central at 5.55pm and blocked the road for some time.

-A Lakes District Health Board spokeswoman said a man in his 30s was in a serious but stable condition in the Intensive Care Unit.
+A Lakes District Health Board spokeswoman said a man in his 30s was in a serious but stable condition in the intensive care unit.

 A man in his 40s remained in a stable condition in a hospital ward and a woman in her 40s was discharged yesterday evening.